tux-o-matic/fedora-desktop-bootc/README.md

-## Build a Linux Desktop with bootc
+# Build a Linux Desktop with bootc

+## The architecture
+A Gnome based desktop Linux system using Flatpaks as a mean to provide applications for the user.
+Upon first boot, a list of popular desktop applications are downloaded in the background.

 ## Building container